kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 We decided on doing the Victorian trade optimiser since it seemed the most computer-science-y, and it was one where everyone felt they had an idea of what they could work on and such.

+### Problems

-Spoiler, everything went wrong.
+Everything went wrong.
 I was working fine on the project since I knew what the library was, and wrote up a basic main menu, but nobody else knew how to use it.
 We were kinda just walking on ice, if that makes any sense.

-### Problems

 My role was the backend algorithm that actually found the maximum possible trade.
 My idea was to use game theory.
-For $n$ resources there's going to be $n^2$ possible trades that could occur between a buyer and a seller, so what's the best possible strategy for the buyer to maximise their earnings?
+For $n$ resources there's going to be $\mathcal{O}(n^2)$ possible trades that could occur between a buyer and a seller, so what's the best possible strategy for the buyer to maximise their earnings?

 That sounds like it would work, but the problem I didn't forsee for some reason is that not only is this incredibly hard to do for an abstract number of resources, we also aren't accounting for all the *other sellers* that the buyers being sold to is actively also trading with, which might influence how it percieves the value of each resource it's buying, which influences what the optimal trade it.
 It felt like I was both under and over-complicating things.
 I just couldn't get it to work, and sat at the whiteboard with my mind blank.